MicrosoftLearning/PL-900-Microsoft-Power-Platform-Fundamentals/Instructions/Labs/LAB[PL-900]_M02Lab01_Data_Model.md

     -   Sign in to <https://make.powerapps.com>

-    -   Select your environment from the top drop-down menu.
+    -   Select your environment by clicking on **Evironment** on the top right of the screen and choosing your environment from the drop-down menu.

     -   Select **Solutions** from the left menu and click **New Solution**.